AngelMunoz/Marki/Marki.Client/README.md

-This is a server side blazor app
+This is a blazor WASM mode app with Fun.Blazor

+wwwroot/index.html is the entry point for browser. it will load all the necessary files.

 App.fs contains UI logic

-Index.fs is for creating the index template.
-You can think it as index.html

 Startup.fs is for hooking up everything and configuring server